-There are 42 species of Heliconius and a total of 69 species in the Heliconiina, which includes eight related genera.
+There are 42 species of Heliconius and a total of 69 species among the Passion flower butterflies of the Americas, which form the sub-tribe Heliconiini and include eight related genera.
+There is an up to date classification of the nymphalid butterflies available here.

 Agraulis, Dione, Podotricha, Dryadula, and Dryas, termed the ‘basal’ genera by Brown (1981), have the wing venation of the discal cell of the hind wing open.
 These open cell heliconiines are relatively palatable, and so generally fast flying to avoid predation.
 Also, their highly dispersive populations are associated with open sunny habitats, where they visit unspecialised butterfly-pollinated flowers with short corollas and large floral displays (e.g. Lantana).

-The remaining genera Eueides, Neruda, and Heliconius (we here subsume the genus Laparus into Heliconius), termed the ‘advanced genera’ by Brown (1981), are the most diverse in terms of numbers of species.
+The remaining genera Eueides and Heliconius (we here subsume the genus Laparus and Neruda into Heliconius), termed the ‘advanced genera’ by Brown (1981), are the most diverse in terms of numbers of species.
 All of these possess a closed hind wing discal cell.
-The closed-cell genera, Eueides, Neruda and Heliconius are relatively unpalatable, warningly coloured and slow flying.
+The closed-cell genera, Eueides and Heliconius are relatively unpalatable, warningly coloured and slow flying.
 Their wing patterns are simple and composed of a few striking pattern elements adapted for warning colouration.

 The most recent attempt to resolve the phylogenetic relationships in the group, using molecular markers, showed that Heliconius is paraphyletic, with Laparus doris and Neruda falling within the genus (Beltran et al., 2007).
 This suggests a single origin for pollen feeding but with a loss of the trait in Neruda.
 However, different genes are not congruent in their placement of Neruda therefore monophyly of the pollen feeding species cannot be ruled out.
 There was also a highly supported pupal-mating clade (H. erato, H. sapho and relatives) suggesting that pupal-mating behaviour evolved only once.
 In addition, there were three independent origins for larval gregariousness from a solitary ancestor, showing that gregarious larval behaviour arose after warning coloration.